Faculty members as research consumers

 This article notes the increasing demand by students to incorporate technology into learning, and the results of a study of faculty perceptions towards technology and their motivation to employ it in classrooms.

-This site offers one example of the type of support campuses offer faculty for keeping up-to-date with the latest learning enhancements available.
+This site lists different types of technological support a campus offers faculty for keeping up-to-date with the latest learning enhancements available.

 Managing Courses, Defining Learning: What Administrators Want